About 12 miles east of Ashford, WA in Mt. Rainier National Park.

 In the fall of 2005 another storm flooded the creek and washed out the bridge over Van Trump Creek, just .2 miles from Comet Falls.
 No trace of the bridge was to be seen.
 The bridge has now been replaced and is approximately at N 46 47.603N, W 121 46.758W.
 When the bridge is washed out, the creek is swift and should only be crossed by experienced hikers and may be uncrossable on hot days.
 This stream also has a nice little waterfall just upstream that is very picturesque.
 Climbing up towards Comet Falls there are steep rock stairs and a couple of narrow sections where you need to watch your step.

-When we got to Comet Falls, we found some logs to sit on and had lunch.
+At Comet Falls, we found some logs to sit on and had lunch.
 Comet Falls is one of the tallest falls in the park and was shrouded in mist.
 The falls are in two cascades.
 The main cascade is about 320 feet tall.
 It got its name because it sort of looks like the tail of a comet.
 An avalanche or a windstorm has broken off dozens of trees near the waterfall.
 You get great views from the trail and you can almost walk over to the base of the falls.

-I continued past Comet Falls and the rest of the group went back down.
-The trail continues to switchback up the mountain but it does not pass close to the top of Comet Falls.
+The trail becomes much narrower as it switchbacks up the mountain but it does not pass close to the top of Comet Falls.
 There are a couple small creeks where you could filter water.
 In about ¾ of a mile is the trail junction that leads to Van Trump Park.
 The weather kept me from seeing more than ½ mile but I did see Mountain Goats up in the park.
 I also heard Pikas but didn’t see any of them.
-The bottom of Van Trump Park is about 5600 feet in elevation.
+The bottom of Van Trump Park is about 5750 feet in elevation.
 That gives you about 2000 feet of elevation gain in less than three miles.